 When you tire of working on your tan there are more arduous activities to enjoy on Phu Quoc Island.
 Phu Quoc abounds in wildlife, some of it unknown to science.
-In 2009 a new species of dragonfly was discovered on the island, and that is only the start.
+In 2009 a new species of the dragonfly was discovered on the island, and that is only the start.

-Much of the island is national park, and red dirt roads are the only way to get around.
+Much of the island is the national park, and red dirt roads are the only way to get around.
 If you want to get out and about exploring the rainforest and endless beaches, hire a motorbike (only $US5-12 a day, and you don"t even need a license to ride).
 If you want to explore the oceans, try scuba diving, snorkeling, kayaking or squid fishing.

 Scuba divers can attest to the spiritual highs which result from cruising the ocean"s silent depths.
 With its hard and soft coral reefs, calm and clear warm waters, and swarms of tropical fish, Phu Quoc offers superb scuba diving.
 Many of these underwater gardens have never been dived before, as scuba diving only arrived on the island recently, in the year 2002 to be precise.
 The pioneer of Phu Quoc was Jeremy Stein, an English PADI course director still regarded as the authority of diving on the island.
-Jeremy and his crew at Rainbow Divers offer the only 5-star PADI diving on Phu Quoc, and their office is at 11 Tran Hung Dao St, Duong Dong.Scuba diving
+Jeremy and his crew at Rainbow Divers offer the only 5-star PADI diving on Phu Quoc, and their office is at 11 Tran Hung Dao St, Duong Dong.

-Rainbow Divers claim to make a big effort to be eco-friendly on their excursions, and restrict diver numbers.
-Rates range from US$100 for a full day"s outing with three dives (each 45-60 minutes), to US$40 for a night dive off the beach.
+Rainbow Divers claim to make a big effort to be eco-friendly on their excursions and restrict diver numbers.
+Rates range from US$100 for a full day"s outing with three dives (every 45-60 minutes), to US$40 for a night dive off the beach.
 If you don"t have certification to scuba dive try out a beginner"s "try dive" in a swimming pool or on a shallow beach.
 For certified scuba divers Phu Quoc is a great place to learn new skills.
 If you want to become a divemaster the course takes between 1-3 months and costs US$1500.

 Squid fishing is one of the big industries on Phu Quoc, and tourists are welcome to try their hand at catching some of these strange animals.
 Since squid are best caught at night, fishermen head out after dark in their quest.
 If you want to join them, ask at the desk of your hotel, or contact Phu Quoc Sunny.
 Lights are dropped in the water to attract the squid, like moths to a flame.
 An Australian female food blogger who participated in the hunt, Foraging Otaku, wrote: "Squid fishing intrigues me even more as the squid is such a curiously alien-like nocturnal creature with its flashing camouflage skin and suckered tentacles.
-Needless to say I was as excited as a giddy child going to the Easter Show when I got on the boat and couldn"t wait to start fishing for the critters."
+Needless to say, I was as excited as a giddy child going to the Easter Show when I got on the boat and couldn't wait to start fishing for the critters."